joshualawson/lat-test/README.md

 I decided to create two methods, one to generate a slice that would contain every profitable trade for the data set given to it and one to find the single most profitable trade.

-Finding the profitable trades could of been implemented into a go routine to iterate of the data in threads faster but I decided to leave it simple as the benchmarks were quite fast with the data set given and the extra complexity was not really needed.
+Finding the profitable trades could of been implemented into a go routine to iterate over the data in a go routine faster but I decided to leave it simple as the benchmarks were quite fast with the data set given and the extra complexity was not really needed.

 As a bonus I added a method to calculate the profit made on all profitable trades.